12 Best Resorts in Abu Dhabi

 This five-star resort has eschewed the palatial design of many other resorts in the city to instead focus on a breezy Mediterranean-inspired style, with rooms and suites (which all come with butler service and balconies) decorated in a contemporary palette of soothing neutrals and natural stone and rattan accents.

-With three outdoor swimming pools (including one reserved for children), as well as the beach and the Iridium Spa, which specializes in bespoke therapies and beauty treatments, there's plenty of space for guest who simply want to relax.
+With three outdoor swimming pools (including one reserved for children), as well as the beach and the Iridium Spa, which specializes in bespoke therapies and beauty treatments, there's plenty of space for guests who simply want to relax.

 More active guests can tee off at the 18-hole course of Saadiyat Beach Golf Club, which was designed by Gary Player, or take advantage of the on-site facilities of the St. Regis Athletic Club, which include an extensive state-of-the-art gym, squash courts, and tennis courts.

-Dining here offers plenty of choice for guests, too, ranging from the Asian flavors of Sontaya Restaurant to the Mediterranean menu of Olea.
+Dining here offers plenty of choices for guests, too, ranging from the Asian flavors of Sontaya Restaurant to the Mediterranean menu of Olea.
 While families here will find children's menus offered at all the resort's seven restaurants.

 Address: Saadiyat Island, Abu Dhabi